ShahzaibParacha/COMP-4350-Project/frontend/src/tests/recommendation.md

 3. When a user clicks the "Recommendation" on the home page, the system does the following steps:

-   1. Look for the recent 3 liked posts by the user;
+   a.
+Look for the recent 3 liked posts by the user;

-   1. For each liked post, the system uses Mongoose Altas Search engine 'MoreLikeThis' to search for similar posts based on the keywords of the post, and returns up to 5 most similar posts.
+   b.
+For each liked post, the system uses Mongoose Altas Search engine 'MoreLikeThis' to search for similar posts based on the keywords of the post, and returns up to 5 most similar posts.

-   1. Pools the found similar posts (maximal 15 posts) together, return the list as the recommended posts for the user and presents them on the home page.
+   c.
+Pools the found similar posts (maximal 15 posts) together, return the list as the recommended posts for the user and presents them on the home page.